The Quality Data Management Imperative

 As with most firms, their concept of enterprise data quality and data governance is practically non-existent.
 Oh, I’m sure that deep in the enterprise IT and risk management groups they use the term to justify various expenditures, but on the street where the marketing department lives, they get their data in haphazard forms and formats.
 This leaves the onus on the marketing team to figure out what is the authoritative information and how to QA it.

 The Trickle-Down Effect of Bad Data

-In the last two decades, we’ve encountered very few internal IT organizations that provide truly quality-controlled data with a real data ownership and stewardship concept to support the firm’s vital marketing and sales communication functions.
+In the last two decades, we’ve encountered very few internal IT organizations that provide truly quality-controlled data.
+Specifically, ones with real data ownership and stewardship concepts to support vital marketing and sales communication.

 They support quality data for statements; holdings, trades, shares and values, but support for other marketing and reporting functions is haphazard at best.
 Once the trades are closed and the accounts balanced, it can be extremely hard to find someone who will take actual ownership for the extended reporting data sets of holdings, composition, categorizations, statistics, expenses and the myriad ways that the data has to be sliced and diced and reported.

 One fund company recently related to me that their internal data warehousing team was going to cease providing bespoke reports on data to them as a service.
 The marketing group would then have to go to a data warehouse web interface and create their own reports.
 Sure, this kind of self-serve reporting is technically feasible, but it’s completely lacking in auditable controls and ownership.
 Or, as the marketing director put it, “We have no idea what data we’re pulling or if it’s final, complete, or will be the same if we pull it again tomorrow!”